6 Simple Tips to Stay Healthy & Sane during the Holidays

-Add fiber.
-Psyllium is a fiber source that combines with liquid to form a gel, making stools bulkier and softer, enhancing satiety and decreasing overeating.
+Psyllium is a fiber source that combines with liquid to form a gel, making poops bulkier and easier to pass, enhancing satiety and decreasing overeating.
 It can combat the bowel slow downs that eating rich foods can cause.
-When I wake up, I mix 1 Tbsp psyllium husks in 1 cup of filtered water and drink immediately to avoid thickening.
+When I wake up, I mix 1 tsp psyllium in 1 cup of filtered water and drink immediately to avoid thickening.
 I chase that with another cup of filtered water.

 Aim for 8 hours of sleep out of every 24.
 Our bodies and minds perform best with consistent sleep and wake schedules, but on those days when you know you’ll be up later than you’re used to, set aside some time during the day to take a nap or simply rest.

 Take some time out during the holidays to meditate and find stillness in nature.
 Connecting with nature is essential to bring inner peace during a busy month.
 Our body’s daily rhythm of hormone production is regulated by our exposure to light and dark.
 Get daily exposure to sunlight and ensure that your bedroom is completely dark.
 Unplug.
 In the few hours before bed, turn down the lights and avoid screens.